-Yes, oversize/overweight movement permits can be purchased online by visiting E-Permits.
-The following permits are also available online:
+Yes, oversize/overweight movement permits, as well as all permits in North Dakota, can be purchased online by visiting E-Permits.

 Yes, temporary registrations strictly for motor vehicles are available online, and an E-Permits account is not required to complete a purchase.
-But, an E-Permits account IS required for noresident custom combine crews that want to purchase temporary registrations for motor vehicles and trailers.
+But, an E-Permits account IS required for non-resident custom combine crews that want to purchase temporary registrations for motor vehicles and trailers through the NDHP Permit site.

 The North Dakota Travel Information Map is maintained by DOT, and it shows the current road conditions.
 You can also dial 511 from any phone to receive updated road information.